kmoppel/pg-open-datasets/README.md

 Dataset "implementations" can inspect some env vars set by the framework and need to set some file based vars / attributes, to implement download caching and avoid possibly expensive transformations.

+## Quick start

+1. Get the source `git clone https://github.com/kmoppel/pg-open-datasets.git && cd pg-open-datasets`
+2. Create a new Postgres instance if needed set the PG* connection variables declared at top of `process_all_datasets.sh`
+3. Review / set the `DATASETS` variable in `process_all_datasets.sh` to choose all / some datasets to download / restore
+4. Run `process_all_datasets.sh` - datasets will be downloaded / transformed / restored into Postgres one-by-one
+   * Subsequent runs of the script for same datasets will not do any processing if the implementation sets the caching vars correctly

 # Datasets

-Pretty much any dataset I guess can be made to work with Postgres, but the idea is to choose ones that are little work + large enough to be of interest for testing some Postgres features.
+Pretty much any dataset I guess can be made to work with Postgres, but the idea is to choose ones that are little work + large enough (1GB+) to be of interest for testing some Postgres features.

 ## Currently implemented datasets